squidfunk/mkdocs-material/docs/plugins/requirements/image-processing.md

 === ":fontawesome-brands-windows: Windows"

-    As stated in the [installation guide], the easiest way to get up and running with the [Cairo Graphics] library on Windows is by installing [GTK+].
-You can also download a precompiled [GTK runtime].
+    The easiest way to get up and running with the [Cairo Graphics] library is by installing it via [MSYS2], which is a software distribution and building platform for Windows.
+Run the following command inside of a MSYS2 shell:

+    ```
+    pacman -S mingw-w64-ucrt-x86_64-cairo
+    ```

+    MSYS2 provides the Cairo Graphics library in several different environments.
+    The above command uses the [UCRT64] environment, as recommended by the MSYS2 developers.

 === ":material-linux: Linux"